sutz1/sutz1/README.md

 * 🌍  I'm based in Arlington, VA
 * ✉️  You can contact me at [samuel.richard.utz@gmail.com](mailto:samuel.richard.utz@gmail.com)
 * 🚀  I'm currently working on [A lightweight and interactive weather widget](http://github.com/sutz1/weather-widget)
-* 🧠  I'm learning Full Stack Development on Codecademy and also Data Structures and Algorithms with TypeScript.
+* 🧠  I'm currently studying for my AWS Cloud Practitioner Certification, AWS AI Practitioner Certification, and AWS Developer Associate Certification.
 * 🤝  I'm open to collaborating on any projects you'll have me on!
-* ⚡  I'm super into video games and Magic: The Gathering
+* ⚡  I'm super into video games, Magic: The Gathering, and pickleball!

 ### Skills